xFFFFF/gekko/README.md

 ## Community & Support

-Gekko has [a forum](https://forum.gekko.wizb.it/) that is the place for discussions on using Gekko, automated trading and exchanges.
+Gekko has [a forum](https://forum.gekko.wizb.it/) that is the place for discussions on using Gekko, autometed trading and exchanges.
 In case you rather want to chat in realtime about Gekko feel free to join the [Gekko Support Discord](https://discord.gg/26wMygt).

 ## Final